What a leading OBGYN wants you to know about perimenopause

 "Wonderful books I recommend include You Are Not Broken by Kelly Casperson, Estrogen Matters by Avrum Bluming, and The Menopause Brain by Lisa Mosconi,” she advises.

-Dr. Javaid also says to check out HerMD to find useful healthcare resources and suggests following experts such as Rachel Rubin MD, Tamsen Fadal and Dr. Marie Claire Haver on Instagram for brilliant medical and lifestyle perimenopausal tips.
+Dr Javaid also says to check out HerMD for finding useful healthcare resources and suggests following experts like Rachel Rubin MD, Tamsen Fadal and Dr. Marie Claire Haver on Instagram for brilliant medical and lifestyle perimenopausal tips.
 Dr Javaid also recommends the brilliant Rosy app by Dr. Lyndsey Harper if you feel lost in finding your perimenopausal healthcare needs.

 Managing hot flashes and mood swings

-Common symptoms such as hot flashes, night sweats and mood swings can be treated and, Dr. Javaid shares the benefits of starting hormone therapy during perimenopause with HELLO!
+Common symptoms like hot flashes, night sweats, and mood swings can be treated and, Dr Javaid shares the benefits of starting hormone therapy during perimenopause with HELLO!
 "This aligns with preventing disease rather than chasing it," she explains.
 "We now understand that declining estradiol levels can negatively impact heart, bone, and brain health.
 It makes sense to treat symptoms and improve quality of life before menopause."

 Be aware of the lesser-known symptoms (that tend to start early)